erikvanoosten/metrics-scala/docs/Manual_2x.md

 val getRequests: Meter = metrics.meter("get-requests", "requests", unit = TimeUnit.MINUTES)
 ```

 Meters measure the rate of the events in a few different ways.
 The *mean* rate is the average rate of events.
 It’s generally useful for trivia, but as it represents the total rate for your application’s entire lifetime (e.g., the total number of requests handled, divided by the number of seconds the process has been running), it doesn’t offer a sense of recency.
 Luckily, meters also record three different *exponentially-weighted moving average* rates: the 1-, 5-, and 15-minute moving averages.
-Just like the Unix load averages visible in uptime or top.
+They are like the Unix load averages visible in uptime or top.

 # Timers